 Considerations for Married Taxpayers Who File Separate Tax Returns

-By contrast, both spouses are what the IRS calls "jointly and severally liable" for the accuracy of a jointly filed return as well as the resulting taxes.
+Both spouses are "jointly and severally liable" for the accuracy of a jointly filed tax return, and they're also jointly and severally liable for any resulting taxes.

-This means that you're responsible only for the accuracy of your own tax return if you're audited and you've filed separately, and you're only responsible paying the taxes due on that return on income you personally earned.
+But you don't have to deal with all this if you file separately.
+You're automatically responsible only for the accuracy of your own tax return when you file this type of return, and you're only responsible for paying the taxes due on income you personally earned.

 You might prefer this arrangement if your income is $20,000 while your spouse earns six figures.
-Filing jointly would put you on the hook for paying taxes resulting from his far superior income.
-And, of course, if you know or suspect that your spouse is omitting income or overstating deductions, you might not want to be involved.
+Filing jointly would put you on the hook for paying some significant taxes resulting from his far superior income.
+And, of course, you might not want to be involved if you know or suspect that your spouse is omitting income or overstating deductions.

-If the combined taxes due resulting from two separate tax returns is the same as or very close to the tax due that would result from a joint return, filing separately doesn't present any real drawback and it offers protection against liability even if you don't have any particular reason to worry about that concern.
+Filing separately doesn't present any real drawback if the combined taxes that are due on two separate tax returns are the same as or very close to the tax that would be due on a joint return.
+You'll receive protection against liability, even if you don't have any particular reason to worry about that.

-The married filing separately (MFS) filing status is generally perceived as the least beneficial of all the filing statuses because MFS taxpayers are prohibited from claiming several tax breaks:
+The MFS filing status is generally perceived as being the least beneficial of all the filing statuses because separately filing married taxpayers are prohibited from claiming several tax breaks.
+These include:

 - Student loan interest deduction